dostogircse171/simple-house-price-predict-using-ml/README.md

 # Flat Price prediction based on Square foot value
-Simple Flat price prediction using ML Linear Regression.
+Simple Flat price prediction using ML Linear Regression (single feature)

 inside /Data directory you will find 2 csv file. one used for training and another used for testing.